kubernetes/website/content/en/docs/tasks/debug-application-cluster/debug-service.md

 If you get this far, something very strange is happening.
 Your Service is running, has Endpoints, and your Pods are actually serving.
 You have DNS working, and `kube-proxy` does not seem to be misbehaving.
 And yet your Service is not working.
-You should probably let us know, so we can help investigate!
+You should probably let us know, so you can help investigate!

 Contact us on